Embedded Software Engineer

 Role Summary

-We are seeking a highly skilled and experienced Senior Embedded Software Engineer with expertise in Linux to join a team developing Satellite Modems and related Comms technology.
-As a Senior Embedded Software Engineer, you will play a crucial role in the development and maintenance of embedded software solutions for state-of-the-art products.
+We are seeking a highly skilled and experienced Senior Embedded Software Engineer with expertise in Linux for Satellite Modems.
+As a Senior Embedded Software Engineer, you will play a crucial role in the development and maintenance of embedded software solutions for state-of-the-art satellite modem products.
 You will be responsible for designing, implementing, and debugging C++ code, focusing on Linux kernel and driver development to support various hardware interfaces and peripherals.
 Proficiency in using Jira, WSL (Windows Subsystem for Linux), and Git will be essential for seamless collaboration and version control.

 Responsibilities and skills required:

-Designing and implementing software components, protocols and algorithms, ensuring compliance with industry standards and performance requirements.
+Designing and implementing software components, protocols, and algorithms for satellite modems, ensuring compliance with industry standards and performance requirements.

 Optimizing software performance and memory usage